-- Drought Conditions - Information updated during drought conditions.
+- Current Drought Conditions - Information updated during drought conditions.

-- New York State Drought Management Regions - Map of New York State Drought Regions
+- New York State Drought Management Regions and Map of Conditions - Map of New York State Drought Regions

 - Hydrologic Conditions Network Map - This map shows the groundwater wells and stream gauging stations used by the USGS and DEC for analyzing drought conditions.